sivy/monkinetic-2020-content/posts/2015-04-11-pycon-day-three.md

----
+feature-img: images/pycon-header.PNG
-title: "PyCon Day 3: Migraines Are Fun"
+title: 'PyCon Day 3: Migraines Are Fun'
-feature-img: "images/pycon-header.PNG"
 ---
 Started my day with a massive ongoing migraine that had me hiding in my hotel room with a towel over my eyes, praying for either death or my migraine meds to start working.

 ## Pythons are Deaf and so are some Pythonistas